steeleb/Landsat_C2_SRST/README.md

 ## Completing the config.yml file

-See the config file 'poudre-historical.yml'.
-Note that the name of this yml does not match the pull here (this pull does not contain the entirety) of the CLP HUC8 watershed.
-Renaming this file would invalidate the {targets} workflow, so until this pull is updated, the name will be, unfortunately, ill-fitting.
-This pull only gathers the polygon-Chebyshev center point (aka, point of inaccessibility) for all lakes and reservoirs greater than 1 ha in the EcoRegion Level 3, Zone 21 (plus Boulder Reservoir, which is outside of the ER Zone).
+See the config file 'northern-poudre-historical-config.yml'.
+This pull gathers the polygon-Chebyshev center point (aka, point of inaccessibility), full lake area summary, and sampling point locations for all NW lakes/reservoirs and all reservoirs within the CLP greater than 1 ha.

 ## Running the workflow